mfenner/jekyll-pandoc/README.md

     gem "jekyll-pandoc", "~> 0.0.1"

-Or install as gem:
+If you are not using Bundler, install as gem:

     [sudo] gem install jekyll-pandoc

 ## Configuration

-Add the gem to `_config.yml`:
+Add the gem to the Jekyll `_config.yml`:

     gems:
       - jekyll-pandoc

-Change the Jekyll markdown processor in `_config.yml`:
+Change the markdown processor in the Jekyll `_config.yml`:

     markdown: pandoc

-Additional pandoc options can be provided in `_config.yml`:
+Additional pandoc options can be provided in the Jekyll `_config.yml`:

     pandoc:
       extensions: